Home

 As well as taking the guesswork out of online shopping, 3D and AR can address a number of other pain points encountered by SMBs, helping to lower return rates, simplify inventory management, reduce marketing costs and much more.
 In fact, the technology has a profound impact across a variety of functions, particularly sales, marketing, and product development.

-And advances in the technology mean 3D and AR is now within reach of budgets of all sizes, enabling businesses to enhance their products, engage customers, and create powerful immersive commerce experiences.
+And advances in the technology mean 3D and AR is now within reach of budgets of all sizes, enabling businesses to enhance their products and better engage buyers by creating a great customer experience using immersive commerce.

 “A key question that company bosses ask me when discussing 3D and AR technology in commerce is how to get started,” says Muñoz.
 “They wonder what exactly it will involve, and what the process is to integrate immersive experiences in their online properties.”